-17. The Appellants referred to various orders of the Commission, and the Judgment dated 10.11.2016 in Civil Appeal of 4305 of 2007 of Hon'ble Supreme Court based on the order dated 08.09.2006 in the matter of Schedule of Charges in Case No. 70 of 2005 of the Commission.
-However, the Appellant voluntarily opted to take benefits of multiparty group connections.
-Hence all these orders / judgments do not support the Appellants' claim.
-The Appellants also cited various other judgments and orders which are not applicable in these instant cases.
+- 17. The Appellants referred to various orders of the Commission, and the Judgment dated 10.11.2016 in Civil Appeal of 4305 of 2007 of the Hon'ble Supreme Court based on the order dated 08.09.2006 in the matter of Schedule of Charges in Case No. 70 of 2005 of the Commission.
+Despite this, the Appellants voluntarily opted for availing the benefits of Multiparty Power Loom Group under one premise.
+Hence all the orders of the Commission and Judgement of the Hon'ble Supreme Court referred above, do not support the claim of the Appellants.
+The Appellants also cited various other judgments and orders which are not applicable in these instant cases. - 18.
+The Appellants pointed out that the Multi Party Power Loom scheme is not approved by the Commission, though it is in existence from the year 2005.
+The Respondent is advised to approach the Commission for appraisal of the Multi Party Scheme. - 19.

-18. The Respondent pointed out that as per Standard of Performance Regulations, the main supply of the Appellant would be 11 KV level; however the Appellants opted for 33 KV voltage Level instead of 11 KV level.
-As per various regulations in force, the Appellants have to incur all expenditure for the 33 KV voltage level.

-19. The Appellants pointed out that the Multi Party Power Loom scheme is not approved by the Commission, though it has been in existence from the year 2005.
-The Respondent is advised to approach the Commission for appraisal of the Multi Party Scheme.

-20. The Forum, by its Common Order dated 18th August 2022 has analysed the grievance rightly and rejected these grievance applications.
 Considering the above facts, the Appellants' Representations are time barred and also do not stand on merit.
-Hence, the Representations are rejected.
-The Forum's order is upheld.

-21. The Secretariat of this office is also directed to send a copy of this order to the Director (Commercial) MSEDCL, who was previously advised to take up the issue of "Multi-Party Power Loom Scheme" before the Commission.
+Hence, the Representations are rejected. - 20.
+The Secretariat of this office is also directed to send a copy of this order to the Director (Commercial) MSEDCL, who was previously advised to take up the issue of "Multi-Party Power Loom Scheme" before the Commission.